EKO135/Wallpaper-Changer/README.md

 # Wallpaper-Changer
-this program will let you change your desktop wallpaper through an executable file in c++
+this program will let you change your desktop wallpaper in c++